Teckas-Technologies/slack-agent/README.md

 4. ✅ Verify `.env` file has all required variables
 5. ✅ Test individual components

----

-## 📝 License

-This project is licensed under the MIT License.

----

 **Built with ❤️ using FastAPI, ChromaDB, Claude AI, and OpenAI**